tyleretters/lordsofthepit.com/_pages/faq.md

 ---

-Check out the 93/94 rules and start building a deck.
-Proxies are totally fine.
 For best results, start with the cards that gave you the most joy from your childhood.
+Proxies are totally okay.
 Next, get in contact with a [club near you](/clubs) to be invited to the next meet up!

 ## Do I need [power](https://en.wikipedia.org/wiki/Power_Nine) to enjoy Old School?